 The CHISQ.DIST.RT function uses the following arguments:

-- X (required argument) – It is the value at which the chi-square distribution is to be evaluated.
+X (required argument) – This is the value at which the chi-square distribution is to be evaluated.
 It should be greater than or equal to zero.

-- Deg_freedom (required argument) – It is the number of degrees of freedom.
+Deg_freedom (required argument) – This is the number of degrees of freedom.
 It must be an integer between 1 and 1010.

 To understand the uses of CHISQ.DIST.RT function, let us consider an example: